CanoeStudioOfficial/TheAurorianReforged/README.md

 - Aurorian Steel has a new recipe.
 - Weeping willow biome is removed for now
 - Dungeons stick to their loot type.
 (Runestone: Aurorianite, Darkstone: Umbra, Moon Temple: Crystalline)
+- New rendering effects, like auroras and moon movement